Chart Color Schemes

 AreaSearch assessment positions Rostrevor - Magill ahead of most Australian regions for employment performance

-Rostrevor - Magill has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 3.2% as of September 2025, which is 0.8% lower than Greater Adelaide's rate of 3.9%.
+Rostrevor-Magill has a highly educated workforce with key sectors well represented.
+The unemployment rate was 3.2% as of September 2025, below Greater Adelaide's rate of 3.9%.
 Employment growth over the past year was estimated at 3.5%.

-As of September 2025, 14,140 residents were in work and workforce participation was broadly similar to Greater Adelaide's 66.5%.
-According to Census responses, 12.3% of residents worked from home.
-Leading employment industries among residents include health care & social assistance, education & training, and retail trade.
-The area has a particular employment specialization in professional & technical services, with an employment share of 1.3 times the regional level.
+As of that date, 14,140 residents were in work and workforce participation was similar to Greater Adelaide's 66.4%.
+Only 12.3% of residents worked from home based on Census responses.
+Leading employment industries include health care & social assistance, education & training, and retail trade.
+The area has a high specialization in professional & technical services with an employment share of 1.3 times the regional level.

 Manufacturing employs just 5.5% of local workers, below Greater Adelaide's 7.0%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.5% while labour force increased by 3.3%, causing the unemployment rate to fall by 0.2 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rostrevor - Magill's employment mix, local employment is estimated to increase by 6.8% over five years and 14.1% over ten years.
+Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
+In the 12-month period ending September 2025, employment increased by 3.5% and labour force increased by 3.3%, causing a fall in unemployment rate of 0.2 percentage points.
+Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
+National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Rostrevor-Magill's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment